“Hit the hammock island-style at this laid-back hideaway, tucked into a secluded cove of the Florida Keys”

 - Satellite tv

-A complimentary extended continental buffet breakfast is offered on the covered white wooden veranda, with its stunning views over Florida Bay.
-While basic, the fresh juices, pastries, fruit bowls, yoghurts and cereals were all we needed before heading out to explore the area.
-Full English breakfast junkies, however, might have to order a breakfast panini at an additional charge.
+A complimentary continental buffet breakfast is offered on the covered white wooden veranda, amid stunning Florida Bay views.
+While basic, the fresh juices, seasonal fruit, bagels and homemade croissants, yoghurts and cereals may be all you need before heading out for the day.
+That said, many may feel a breakfast panini filled with ham, cheddar and a fried egg is also needed - additional charge.

 Tired of burgers and breaded shrimps?
-For fine dining in a historic plantation mansion, head to French-fusion Pierre's, widely acclaimed as one of the finest restaurants in the Keys.
+Enjoy some French-fusion fine dining at Pierre's, a historic plantation mansion widely acclaimed to be one of the Keys’ finest restaurants.

 - Restaurants nearby